DoorDash sees record orders and revenue in second quarter even as US restaurant traffic slows

 DoorDash said revenue rose 23% to $2.6 billion, which also exceeded analysts’ forecast of $2.5 billion.

-DoorDash shares jumped nearly 14% in after-hours trading.
+Its stock jumped 11% in after-hours trading.

-U.S. restaurant demand has weakened in recent months as more inflation-weary consumers opt to cook at home.
+U.S. restaurant demand has weakened in recent months as many inflation-weary consumers opt to cook at home.
 Circana, a market research firm, said restaurant traffic was down 2.6% in the first half of the year.

 Earlier this week, McDonald’s reported a 1% drop in same-store sales during the April-June period, the first decline since the end of 2020.
 Starbucks also said its quarterly revenue fell due to weak customer traffic.

-But DoorDash has increasingly moved beyond delivering restaurant food and added a wider variety of stores to its service menu.
+DoorDash has also increasingly moved beyond delivering restaurant food and added a wider variety of stores to its service menu.
 In the second quarter, it partnered with Ulta Beauty and Lowe’s as well as Vallarta Supermarkets and other West Coast grocers.
 The company said it also delivered hundreds of thousands of flower bouquets for Mother’s Day.

-DoorDash said its marketing and development costs rose in the quarter, and it also booked expenses for office lease impairment charges and litigation reserves.
+DoorDash narrowed its net loss to $158 million, or 38 cents per share.
+Analysts had forecast a per-share loss of 9 cents.
+DoorDash said its marketing and development costs rose in the quarter, and it also booked expenses for office lease charges and litigation reserves.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.